 Nearby, Piazza Erbe (Obstplatz) hosts an ancient and still-thriving open-air produce market.
 Listen to the friendly buzz of locals perusing the fresh fruit, breads, strudel, and hams; it's a good place to shop for a picnic lunch.
 While nearly every local-style restaurant serves a mix of German/Tirolean and Italian fare, I favor taking a break from pizzas and pastas here to sample some of the region's traditional cuisine…with a distinctly Austrian flavor.

-Bolzano's top attraction is a 5,300-year-old man named Ötzi.
-This frozen "Ice Man" was discovered high in the mountains on the Italian/Austrian border in 1991.
-Police initially believed the corpse was a lost hiker, and Ötzi was chopped roughly out of the glacier, damaging his left side.
-But upon discovering his copper-bladed hatchet, officials realized what they had found a nearly perfectly preserved Stone Age hunter.
-Later, researchers pinned down the cause of his death — an arrowhead buried in Ötzi's left shoulder that led to uncontrollable bleeding and a quick end.
+Bolzano's top attraction is a 5,300-year-old corpse named Ötzi, who resides at the excellent South Tirol Museum of Archaeology.
+This frozen "Ice Man" spent more than five millennia stuck in a glacier before being discovered high in the mountains on the Italian/Austrian border in 1991.
+Police initially believed the corpse was a lost hiker — but upon discovering his copper-bladed hatchet, officials realized that they had found a nearly perfectly preserved pre-Bronze Age hunter.

 The museum vividly recounts the recent evolution of Europeans — from the Paleolithic era to the Roman period and finally to the Middle Ages.
 The three-story exhibit displays Ötzi's well-preserved clothing and gear, including a finely stitched two-color coat, his goathide loincloth, and weapons (hatchet, arrows, longbow, and dagger).
 A heavily fortified room contains Ötzi himself — still carefully frozen.
 Interactive displays allow visitors to zoom in on different parts of his body to see the layers of skin, muscle, and bone.